orey/papers/docs/articles/mbse-vs-ea.md

 This way of working can be quite easy in a simple project but can quickly become very complicated when the project is suppose to build several "products" of several kinds (which is the case in big military programs).

 For instance, to be able to create meaningful and useful views in a new aircraft project containing the aircraft, the ground segment and the support system, complex and *different* conventions will have to be taken for each big "chunk" of the program.
-But, if we specialize each part of the program with a specific *meaning* of artifacts per program part, what not using domain-specific modeling languages such as presented in the "best of breed" part above?
+But, if we specialize each part of the program with a specific *meaning* of artifacts per program part, why not using domain-specific modeling languages such as presented in the "best of breed" part above?

 ### Bridging several semantic domains together

 The advantage of having an integrated framework is the bridges between various domains.
-In a best of breed solution, the bridging are almost impossible unless the modeling tool is unifying several modeling languages.
+In a best of breed solution, the bridging are almost impossible unless the modeling tool is unifying several modeling languages (see [later](#bridge) in the article).

 Bridges can be very important in the lifecycle of a program, because they can link the two parts of the V-model (as shown in [figure 2](#figure2)).
 Samples are numerous and at the heart of many industrial projects: